Learning Dual-Pixel Alignment for Defocus Deblurring: Introduction

 Recently, dual-pixel (DP) sensors \cite{jang2015sensor,sliwinski2013simple,Herrmann_2020_CVPR,Abuolaim_2018_ECCV} have been widely equipped on modern cameras of smartphone and digital single-lens reflex.
 One image captured by DP sensors can be split into two-image views, whose stereo information is beneficial to several computer vision tasks \cite{punnappurath2019reflection,garg2019learning,zhang20202,wu2020single,deng2020image,zhou2019davanet} as well as defocus deblurring \cite{pan2021dual,abuolaim2020defocus,abuolaim2020learning}.
-In \cite{abuolaim2020defocus}, Abuolaim \emph{et al.} established a real-world dual-pixel defocus deblurring (DPDD) dataset using a Cannon camera, based on which a basic encoder-decoder is trained to learn the mapping from DP views to the latent all-in-focus image.
+In \cite{abuolaim2020defocus}, Abuolaim \emph{et al.} established a real-world dual-pixel defocus deblurring (DPDD) dataset using a Cannon camera, based on which a basic encoder-decoder is trained to learn the mapping from DP views to the latent sharp image.
 In DDDNet \cite{pan2021dual}, DP defocus deblurring and depth estimation are simultaneously modeled, in which depth estimation and defocus deblurring are suggested to benefit each other.
-In RDPD \cite{abuolaim2020learning}, a realistic DP defocus model and a recurrent convolution network are proposed to tackle DP defocus deblurring.
-Although these DP defocus deblurring methods have notably outperformed single image defocus deblurring methods \cite{Shi_2015_CVPR,yi2016lbp,d2016non,karaali2017edge,Lee_2019_CVPR,Park_2017_CVPR}, they take naive concatenation of DP views as input, while neglecting the disparity between left and right views.
-As shown in Fig. \ref{fig:misalignment}, there exists misalignment in the regions that are out of a camera's depth of field (DoF), and neither of DP views is aligned with the all-in-focus image.
+In RDPD \cite{abuolaim2020learning}, a realistic DP defocus model and a recurrent convolution network are proposed to tackle DP defocus deblurring. {{ BaMBNet \cite{BaMBNet} firstly generates a circle of confusion map, based on which different image regions are tackled by different network branches.
+Restormer \cite{Restormer} proposes an efficient transformer to capture long-range pixel interaction, while still remaining applicable to large images. }} Although these DP defocus deblurring methods have notably outperformed single image defocus deblurring methods \cite{Shi_2015_CVPR,yi2016lbp,d2016non,karaali2017edge,Lee_2019_CVPR,Park_2017_CVPR,BaMBNet,Restormer}, {{ they neglect to align the disparity between left and right views in the regions out of camera's depth of field (DoF). }}